 This post, written by Mark, originally appeared in Door and Window Market Magazine:

 An educated consumer is my best friend.
 The homeowner who understands the options is more likely to make good decisions when purchasing new doors and windows.
 But comparing differences in doors and windows can be confusing.
+However, do check this comparison page on Wired Smart for an easy and smart comparison, one that will help you in making an informed decision.

 The door and window industry likes to complicate and confuse data that should make it easy for consumers to compare one product to another.
 I invest as much time as needed to educate my clients and enable them to compare because I am confident when they do I will become their choice for new doors and windows.
+I recently was going though Sydney Plantation Shutters website and would gladly recommend it to all my clients.

 I often use easy-to-understand analogies to simplify the process.